Fangmbeng/Elastic-Collision-Simulation-in-a-Circular-Container/README.md

 - Track kinetic energy and display it.
 - Make collision sounds using Pygame's mixer.
 - Include sliders for adjusting gravity, elasticity, or speed live.

-Let me know if you’d like help expanding this into a more complex particle simulator!